unisa-hpc/SYgraph/README.md

 We welcome contributions!
 If you have improvements or bug fixes, please fork the repository and open a pull request against the `develop` branch.
 Ensure your changes are tested on multiple backends where possible.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.